-By now, every person in Sydney has had a scoop of Gelato Messina, which makes their new venture all the more special.
-The Messina Creative Department is a tiny eight-seat degustation bar next to the Darlinghurst store in the space that previously held the Messina Lab where, in true Messina form, they've decided to do some new and downright crazy stuff with gelato.
+By now, every person in Sydney has had a scoop of Gelato Messina, which makes its other venture all the more special.
+The Messina Creative Department is a tiny eight-seat degustation bar next to the Darlinghurst store where, in true Messina form, it does some downright crazy stuff with gelato.

-The dark, intimate venue hosts a seven-course dessert degustation with a non-alcoholic drink pairing with each course — and as you would expect, it is batshit insane (in the best way possible).
-The menu, curated by OG gelato chef Remi Talbot and Messina head chef Donato Toce features a range of exquisite treats, and, while they're all based around gelato, they run the gamut of sweet-sweet and sweet-savoury.
-Just like any degustation.
+The dark, intimate venue hosts an eight-course dessert degustation for $130 per person — and as you would expect, it is batshit insane (in the best way possible).
+The menu features a range of dishes, which are exquisite in both presentation and taste.
+And, while they're all based around gelato, they run the gamut of savoury, sweet and umami, just like any degustation.

 The intimate nature of this one-table dessert bar means that there are limited seats available.
-There's only two sittings — 6.30pm and 8.30pm — on Wednesday, Thursday and Friday nights as well as three on Saturday.
-That's only 72 spots a week.
+There's only two sittings — 6.30pm and 8.30pm — on Thursday, Friday and Saturday nights.
+That's only 56 spots a week.
 So you'll have to have quick fingers when bookings open every two months.

 Originally published in 2017.
 Updated January 31, 2020.